Little Saint Hugh of Lincoln: Veneration

 After news spread of his death, miracles were attributed to Hugh; and he became one of the youngest individual candidates for sainthood, with 27 July unofficially made his feast day.
 Many local 'saints' of the medieval period were not canonised but were locally dubbed saints and venerated.
 'Little Saint Hugh' was for a while acclaimed as a saint by local people but never officially recognised as one.
 Over time, the issue of the rush to sainthood was raised, and Hugh was never canonised and was never a part of the official Catholic calendar of saints.
 The Vatican never included the child Hugh in Catholic martyrology and his traditional English feast day is not celebrated.

 Lincoln Cathedral benefited from the episode; Hugh was regarded as a Christian martyr, and sites associated with his life became objects of pilgrimage.

-The shrine dated to the period immediately after the expulsion of the Jews, and included decoration commemorating Edward I's wife Eleanor of Castile, who had been widely disliked for large-scale buying and selling of Jewish bonds, with the aim of requisitioning the lands and properties of those indebted.
-While popular into the 1360s, the cult seems to have declined in next half century, as it was raising just 10½d. in 1420–21.
+The shrine dated to the period immediately after the expulsion of the Jews from England in 1290, partly funded by Edward I, as a propaganda tool helping to justify his actions by emphasising the danger that Jews supposedly posed to Christians.
+The royal coat of arms was prominently displayed.
+As Stacey notes: "A more explicit identification of the crown with the ritual crucifixion charge can hardly be imagined."
+The design included decoration commemorating Edward I's wife Eleanor of Castile, who had been widely disliked for large-scale buying and selling of Jewish bonds, with the aim of requisitioning the lands and properties of those indebted; it may have deliberately echoed that of the Eleanor crosses, also commemorating her.
+This intervention was a major "propaganda coup" rehabilitating Edward and Eleanor's image and claiming credit for the Expulsion.

+While popular into the 1360s, the cult seems to have declined in the next half century, as it was raising just 10½d. in 1420–21.
 The shrine was largely destroyed after the English Reformation.
-During the Cathedral restoration of 1790 a stone coffin, 3 feet 3 inches (1 metre) long, was found containing the skeleton of a boy, which was drawn by Samuel Hieronymus Grimm.
+During the Cathedral restoration of 1790 a stone coffin, 3 feet 3 inches (1 metre) long, was found containing the skeleton of a boy; this was drawn by Samuel Hieronymus Grimm.